 Diabetes insipidus (DI) is a medical condition characterized by excessive urination.
-It is a fluid imbalance and the urine is very dilute and the person feels extremely thirsty.
+It is a fluid imbalance in which the urine is very dilute, and the person feels extremely thirsty.
 It is not the same disease as diabetes mellitus (DM), the type of diabetes related to blood sugar.
 Both are called diabetes, because of excessive urination.
-However, while people with DM urinate excessively because of high levels of blood sugar, DI results either from trouble with a part of the brain called the hypothalamus–in which case the condition is called central DI–or it results trouble in the kidney, in which case it is known as nephrogenic DI.
+However, while people with DM urinate excessively because of high levels of blood sugar, DI results either from trouble with a part of the brain called the hypothalamus–in which case the condition is called central DI–or it results in trouble in the kidney, in which case it is known as nephrogenic DI.
 There is also gestational DI, meaning a type of DI that develops specifically during pregnancy and then goes away after your baby is born, just like gestational DM.
 Gestational DI occurs in just 2-4 pregnancies out of 100,000.

-Whether or not you are pregnant, DI can be treated with a medication called desmpressin (DDAVP).
+Whether or not you are pregnant, DI can be treated with a medication called desmopressin (or also known as DDAVP, which stands for D-amino D-arginine vasopressin).
 This is a synthetic hormone that produces effects similar to those of AVP.
 You can take DDAVP through the nose in mist form with no risk to you or the fetus.
-Unlike some other hormones, DDAVP is not broken down rapidy by the placenta.
-DDAVP also is safe in women who breastfeed, so you can continue taking it if you have a non-gestational form of DI that does not subside after you deliver your baby.
-Although DDAVP is the mainstay treatment for most DI, the medication tends not to work so well for nephronenic DI, the type of DI resulting from a problem in the kidney.
+Unlike some other hormones, DDAVP is not broken down rapidly by the placenta.
+DDAVP is safe in women who breastfeed, so you can continue taking it if you have a non-gestational form of DI that does not subside after you deliver your baby.
+Although DDAVP is the mainstay treatment for most DI, the medication tends not to work so well for nephrogenic DI, the type of DI resulting from a problem in the kidney.
 In such cases, and in certain other cases, doctors may add drugs called sulfonylureas, or other medications, along with the DDAVP.